akarys92/v4-onchain-hookregistry/README.md

 # Known Gaps and Issues
 ## Deployer Verification
-**Challenge:** Verifying the deployer of a contract in Solidity is non-trivial due to the nature of contract creation and the lack of direct support for accessing contract creation transactions.
+**Challenge:** The key challenge is making sure that only the deployer of the hook can create an NFT containing the metadata for it.
+This is critical to keeping this information secure.
+Doing this fully on chain though is proving difficult as it seems there isn't a way purely in Solidity to look up the deployer of a previous contract.

 **Current Approach:** The current implementation of isContractDeployer attempts to verify the deployer of a contract by recreating the expected address based on the deployer's address and a fixed nonce.
+I think to do this correctly you'd need to know the nonce used at the time of deployment.
+I don't think there's a way to do that...

+**Other Potential Approaches:**
+- Have a HookFactory that deploys the hook AND creates the metadata in a single transaction.
+Then updates can be made by whoever holds the deployment key
+- (Stretch) Have an "optimistic" protocol where anyone can do the initial metadata creation with some stake.
+Then if they weren't the original deployer, someone can submit a proof that the deployers were different, take the stake and invalidate the metadata.